Skype us: SASPERU1 Call us: +51 974 218769 | 984 652232

 Day 4,5,6,7 (5 Day/ 4 Night Inca Trail w 8 Kg porter.
 Night in Aguas Calientes).

 Day 8.- Walk to Machupicchu & Huaynapicchu.Train to Cusco Hotel Marqueses.

 Day 9.- Breakfast and transfer to the airport.
 (End of our service).

 Walking the Inca Trail with SAS Travel.
-We are very proud of our passionate, highly experienced and bilingual Peruvian guides -- and we’re sure you’ll be impressed by them, too!
-They provide extensive and accurate historical and archaeological information about the Incas as they guide our trekkers around the various sites along the Inca Trail, as well as a memorable and informative guided tour of Machu Picchu.
+Passionate, experienced and highly recommended guides.
+They provide extensive and accurate historical and archaeological information about the Incas, a memorable and informative tour at Machu Picchu.

 Reception in Cusco airport and Transfer to Marqueses Boutique Hotel where they will welcome you with cups of coca leaf tea a traditional drink to minimize the efects of altitude, Relax,rest and acclimatize.(Oxygen containers available 24/7) We advise you to get an early flight so you can just spend your first 2 hours in Cusco seriously doing nothing but trying to breathe!!
 If you are feeling fine this afternoon you can go to the Cusco Folk Dances and Music at Cusco Art Center in the main Ave el Sol. which are included on your tourist ticket 6.30pm 10 min slow walk from Hotel Marqueses.